Monday, September 16, 2019

 Why doesn't Disney do extended cuts?

-Probably for the same reasons that lesser films were not given the same extravagant bonus features treatment as the crown jewels ( Walt Disney Signature Collection) on the Blu rays and DVDs
+Probably for the same reasons that lesser films were not given the same extravagant bonus features treatment as the crown jewels (Walt Disney Signature Collection) on the Blu rays and DVDs

 The lesser films didn't do as well in theaters and home video.

-altough Fantasia, Pinocchio, Bambi and Sleeping Beauty started as flops eventually made their way to crown jewel status through their theatrical reissues.
+although Fantasia, Pinocchio, Bambi and Sleeping Beauty started as flops eventually made their way to crown jewel status through their theatrical reissues.

 Ok on to what Disney did extended cuts of: